 Ms. Teplin also defends law firms and lawyers in professional malpractice, breach of fiduciary duty, and fraud actions.
 She has also worked on a variety of commercial litigation including antitrust claims, trade secrets, and false advertising.

 From 2011 to 2012, Ms. Teplin served as a law clerk to the Hon.
 John M. Walker, Jr. of the U.S. Court of Appeals for the Second Circuit.

-Representation of financial guarantee insurers in litigation against originators, sponsors and trustees of mortgage-backed securities.
+Represents financial guarantee insurers in fraud and breach of contract claims against originators and sponsors of mortgage-backed securities.